-Management's Discussion and Analysis - June 30, 2015 As of September 30, 2015
+Management's Discussion and Analysis - September 30, 2015 As of November 25, 2015

-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Romios Gold Resources Inc. ("Romios" or the "Company") constitutes management's review of the factors that affected the Company's consolidated financial and operating performance for the year ended June 30, 2015.
-The MD&A was prepared as of September 30, 2015 and should be read in conjunction with the consolidated audited financial statements ("Financial Statements") of the Company for the years ended June 30, 2015 and 2014, including the notes thereto.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Romios Gold Resources Inc. ("Romios" or the "Company") constitutes management's review of the factors that affected the Company's condensed interim consolidated financial and operating performance for the three months ended September 30, 2015.
+The MD&A was prepared as of November 25, 2015 and should be read in conjunction with the unaudited condensed interim consolidated financial statements ("Financial Statements") of the Company for the three months ended September 30, 2015 and consolidated audited financial statements of the Company for the year ended June 30, 2015, including the notes thereto.
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.
 These Financial Statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) as described in Note 2 to the Financial Statements.